-Mr. Calleb Osei is a member of the Association of Certified Chartered Accountants (ACCA), has an Executive Master's in Business Administration (Accounting option) and BSc in Administration (Accounting Option), both from the Business School of the University of Ghana, Legon.
+Mr. Calleb Osei is a member of the Association of Certified Chartered Accountants (ACCA-UK) and Institute of Chartered Accountants (ICA-Ghana), has an Executive Master's in Business Administration (Accounting Option) and BSc in Administration (Accounting Option), both from the Business School of the University of Ghana, Legon.